-Costa Rica: In presidential elections, Fabricio Alvarado (National Restoration Party) wins about 25% of the vote, Carlos Alvarado (Citizens' Action Party) about 22%, Antonio Álvarez (National Liberation Party) about 19%, Rodolfo Piza (Social Christian Unity Party) about 16%, and Juan Diego Castro (National Integration Party) about 10%.
-Turnout is about 66%.
+Costa Rica: In presidential elections, Fabricio Alvarado (National Restoration Party) wins 25.0% of the vote, Carlos Alvarado (Citizens' Action Party) 21.6%, Antonio Álvarez (National Liberation Party) 18.6%, Rodolfo Piza (Social Christian Unity Party) 16.0%, and Juan Diego Castro (National Integration Party) 9.5%.
+Turnout is 65.7%.
 A runoff will take place April 1.

 Cyprus: In the presidential runoff, incumbent Nikos Anastasiadis (Democratic Rally) wins 56.0% of the vote and Stavros Malas (Progressive Party of Working People) 44.0%.
 Turnout is 74.0%.
 On February 13 Anastasiadis names a new government (to be sworn in March 1) including Nikos Christodoulidis as foreign minister and Savvas Angelidis as defense minister.

 Western Sahara: President Ibrahim Ghali names Mohamed Wali Akeik as new prime minister.